letsRobot/letsrobot/documentation/COZMO_MAC.md

+# This file is deprecated.

-# CozmoLetsRobot
+# CozmoRemoTV
-Host Anki Cozmo on LetsRobot.tv
+Host Anki Cozmo on remo.tv

 ## Pre-setup